interactive brokers fraud Interactive Brokers rating

 Interactive Brokers BBB

-There are currently 20 customer reviews on the BBB page for Interactive Brokers, with an average rating of 1.2 out of 5.
-While this is low, it likely comes from customers who had a bad experience and wanted to leave a review.
+However, there are 20 customer reviews on the BBB profile, with a rating of 1.2 out of 5.
+Although this rating is low, it’s likely that it reflects a small group of dissatisfied customers who took the time to file complaints.

 Is Interactive Brokers Safe Verdict